chryswds/people-tasks-record/README.md

 A Record for people and tasks using Spring Boot

-Person can be registered and have tasks asigned to them
+A person can be registered and have tasks assigned to them

+Program uses

+Database: H2
+ORM: Hibernate
+Database versioning: Flyway